IAIFI Public Colloquia

 All times are Boston time.
-Please sign up for our mailing list to receive Zoom links for these events.
+Please sign up for our mailing list to receive updates on future events.

 You can also watch our colloquia live on YouTube.

 - Surya Ganguli, Associate Professor, Applied Physics, Stanford University

 - Friday, September 17, 2:00-3:00pm

 - “Understanding computation using physics and exploiting physics for computation”

 - YouTube Recording